mbeddr/mps-platform-docs/src/doc/docs/home/general.md

     [Which directory contains the MPS project?](https://specificlanguages.com/posts/2022-08/08-which-directory-contains-the-mps-project/){{ blog('sl') }}

-!!! warning "What can you do if a problem occurs that isn't in this list?"
+!!! warning "What can you do if a problem occurs that isn't on this list?"

     Try {{ image_popup("https://www.jetbrains.com/help/mps/invalidate-caches.html", "invalidating the cache", "../../img/invalidate_cache.gif", "invalidate cache") }} and restarting MPS (same menu).
     Search the [forum](https://mps-support.jetbrains.com/hc/en-us/community/topics) and [issue tracker](https://youtrack.jetbrains.com/issues/MPS).